 Bill at Alexandria in May 1943, Aged 26.

-I built this web site as a companion to the published book of Dad's war memoirs, so please explore the various war photos, souvenirs, sounds and war diary extracts, most of which are not available in the book.
+I built this web site as a companion to the published book of Dad's World War 2 memoirs, so please explore the various war photos, souvenirs, sounds and war diary extracts, most of which are not available in the book.

-I look forward to hearing from visitors who may have a story to tell.
+I look forward to hearing from any visitors who may have a story to tell.

 Thanks for looking